wyrover/Switch/Documentations/C++17Ready.md

 # C++17 Ready

-The following table represents some Switch class and the sandard C++ equivalent :
+The following table represents some Switch classes and their sandard C++ equivalent :

 | Switch C++ Class                                               | Standard C++ equivalent                                                                                                       |
 |----------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|